Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Introduction

 \section{Introduction}

 Time series (TS) are sequences of real values ordered along a specific dimension, with time as the most important dimension.
-The concept of time series motif discovery (TSMD, or MD in short) was first described in~\cite{patel2002mining} and has since then emerged as an important primitive for exploring and analyzing TS~\cite{linardi2018matrix, patel2002mining, mueen2009exact, grabocka2016latent, torkamani2017survey,yeh2016matrix}.
-Intuitively, MD is the problem of finding patterns, i.e., short time series, that repeat themselves approximately the same within a given TS.
+The concept of time series motif discovery (TSMD, or MD in short) was first described in~\cite{patel2002mining} and has since then emerged as an important primitive for exploring and analyzing TS in the data mining and management community~\cite{linardi2018matrix, patel2002mining, mueen2009exact, grabocka2016latent, torkamani2017survey,yeh2016matrix}.
+Intuitively, MD is the problem of finding patterns, i.e., short TS, that repeat themselves approximately the same within a given TS.
 These motifs often reflect concealed structures in the process generating the TS, such as heart beats in an ECG recording~\cite{petrutiu2007abrupt} or sleep spindles and k-Complexes in EEG sleep data~\cite{kohlmorgen2000identification}.
 Applications of MD exist across many domains, such as seismic signals~\cite{siddiquee2019seismo}, electric household devices~\cite{shao2012temporal}, DNA sequences~\cite{eden2007discovering}, electrocardiography data~\cite{liu2015efficient}, wind generation turbines~\cite{kamath2012finding}, or audio signal analysis~\cite{gomes2015classifying}.
 MD is also important as a pre-processing step for classification, clustering, anomaly detection, and rule discovery in TS~\cite{torkamani2017survey}.
 For example, identified motifs can help to speed up feature extraction in TS classification~\cite{lee2018deepfinder}.